awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-taskset.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `PlatformVersion`  <a name="cfn-ecs-taskset-platformversion"></a>
-The platform version that the tasks in the task set should use\.
+The platform version that the tasks in the task set uses\.
 A platform version is specified only for tasks using the Fargate launch type\.
-If one isn't specified, the `LATEST` platform version is used by default\.
+If one isn't specified, the `LATEST` platform version is used\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Scale`  <a name="cfn-ecs-taskset-scale"></a>
-A floating\-point percentage of the desired number of tasks to place and keep running in the task set\.
+A floating\-point percentage of your desired number of tasks to place and keep running in the task set\.
 *Required*: No
 *Type*: [Scale](aws-properties-ecs-taskset-scale.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)